-As disclosed in note 7 to the consolidated financial statements, the Company had \$4.5 million of intangible asset in development and not yet ready for use as at December 31, 2023.
-The intangible asset relates to the direct lithium extraction technology that the Company is in the process of developing.
-An impairment assessment is conducted annually at the year-end balance sheet date or earlier if events and circumstances dictate.
-An impairment loss is recognized if the carrying amount of the intangible asset exceeds its recoverable amount.
+As disclosed in note 7 to the consolidated financial statements, the Company had \$4.5 million of intangible assets in development and not yet ready for use as at December 31, 2024.
+The intangible assets relate to the direct lithium extraction technology that the Company is in the process of developing.
+An impairment assessment is conducted annually at the year-end statement of financial position date or earlier if events and circumstances dictate.
+An impairment loss is recognized if the carrying amount of the intangible assets exceeds its recoverable amount.
 The assumptions applied by management in estimating the recoverable amount included projected royalties, projected annual revenues and discount rates.
 No impairment loss was recorded during the year.
-We considered this a key audit matter due to the significant judgments made by management in developing the assumptions to determine the recoverable amount as at December 31, 2023.
+We considered this a key audit matter due to the significant judgments made by management in developing the assumptions to determine the recoverable amount of the intangible assets as at December 31, 2024.